pantrypoints/sp/content/en/research/countries/china/xi/chapter-09b.md

 plays a unique advantage and effectiveness in ensuring that the people are masters of their own country.
 The realization of democratic political forms is rich and varied, and we cannot stick to rigid models.
 Practice has fully proved that Chinese-style democracy works and works well in China.
 Strong self-improvement ability.
-The historical process of the Communist Party of China in promoting the construction of socialist democratic politics is a historical process of constantly gaining insight into the development trend of the times and actively conforming to the expectations of the people, a historical process of constantly deepening the reform of systems and mechanisms,
+The historical process of the CCP in promoting the construction of socialist democratic politics is a historical process of constantly gaining insight into the development trend of the times and actively conforming to the expectations of the people, a historical process of constantly deepening the reform of systems and mechanisms,